 North Korea, for instance, pursues nuclear weapons and ballistic missiles in defiance of its international obligations, worsening threats to the United States and our allies, destabilizing Northeast Asia, and increasing the risk of nuclear war.
 The Iranian regime develops ever more capable ballistic missiles and proliferates them to regional proxies and terrorist forces; its potential to resume work on nuclear weapons is a threat to us and our partners.
 That other states may follow their lead in proliferation is an enduring challenge.

-Terrorist groups such as ISIS and al-Qa’ida also seek access to weapons of mass destruction (WMD) technology, and both ISIS and the Assad regime in Syria have used WMD.
+Terrorist groups such as ISIS and al-Qa’ida also seek access to WMD technology, and both ISIS and the Assad regime in Syria have used WMD.
 Syria, Russia, and Iran are also working to erode the institutions that underpin global nonproliferation and weapons elimination achievements.
 Geopolitical rivalry also fuels proliferation.
 Russia and China have increasingly potent and diverse WMD and missile arsenals, and they provide advanced arms to partners and proxies in various regions.

 – Assistant Secretary Christopher A. Ford

 The Bureau is dedicated to three mutually-reinforcing efforts:

 ISN uses bilateral and multilateral diplomacy to prevent proliferation; to promote the highest possible standards of nuclear safety, security, and safeguards worldwide; and to ensure effective nonproliferation protections in civil-nuclear cooperation programs;